Updated: June 25, 2021

 Vaccines are now readily available to residents who are eligible.
 The Morris County Mega Site generally has same day or next day appointments available.
 Walk-ins are also welcome at this site from 8:00am - 3:00pm.

 As of June 3, 2021, more than 56% of Morris County residents are fully vaccinated, and Morris County became the first county in New Jersey to reach 70% of the 18+ population fully vaccinated.
-Throughout New Jersey, more than 4.2 million residents are fully vaccinated.
-Check the progress to the goal of 4.7 million here.
+Throughout New Jersey, more than 4.8 million residents are fully vaccinated, succeeding the goal of 4.7 million.
+Check the vaccination progress here.

 Local vaccination data is available on the NJ COVID-19 Data Dashboard and is updated each Friday.